bioFAM/MOFA2/README.md

 First, you need to create your binary gene set matrix where rows are feature sets and columns are features (genes).
 We have manually processed some of Reactome and MSigDB gene sets for mouse and human.
 Contact us if you would like to use the data.
 Then, you will have to choose a local statistic per feature (the loading, by default), a global statistic per pathway (average loading, by default), and a statistical test.
 The most trustworthy one is a permutation test with a long number of iterations, but this is slow and a fast parametric tests is also available.
 However, note that it tends to inflate the p-values due to the correlation structure between related genes (see for example [Gatti2010](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-11-574)).

+## Slack group
+We have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).

 ## Contact
-The package is maintained by Ricard Argelaguet (ricard@ebi.ac.uk) and Danila Bredikhin (danila.bredikhin@embl.de).
-Please, reach us for problems, comments or suggestions.
-You can also contact us via a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).
+Ricard Argelaguet (ricard@ebi.ac.uk) and Danila Bredikhin (danila.bredikhin@embl.de)